-Cultural Diversity Integration
+Part 3: Cultural Diversity Integration

-Diversity refers to the given categories into which individuals fit at birth such as race, ethnicity, class, nationality and gender, or it may refer to the voluntary categories that individuals adopt over time.
-With more cultural diverse parents speaking languages other than English or may speak several English dialects it is crucial to reach all families.
+Diversity refers to the given categories into which individuals fall in to at birth, such as race, ethnicity, class, nationality and gender, or it may refer to the voluntary categories that individuals adopt over time.
+With more culturally diverse parents speaking languages other than English or may speak several English dialects it is crucial to reach all families.
 Many families joining our schools today may have had different, few, or no experiences with formal education.
 Consequently, they bring new expectations and challenges to schools.
 Parents who are immigrants may be undergoing cultural dissonance, a tension or clash between two different environments and acculturation, adapting to a different cultural or group.

-Benefits of Cultural Diverse Integration
+Benefits of Culturally Diverse Integration